woossi0/suite/docs/usermanual/source/installation/mac/upgrade.rst

       export PATH=$PATH:/opt/opengeo/pgsql/9.1/bin
       psql --version

 #.
-To backup a PostGIS upgrade utility is used. `Download <http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-4.0.zip>`_  the archive and extract it to a temporary directory.
-By default, the backup files created from using this script will be saved into this same directory:
+To backup, a specialized PostGIS upgrade utility is used. `Download this utility <http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-4.0.zip>`_, and extract the archive to a temporary directory.
+To avoid permissions issues, it is best to put this directory on your desktop or in your home directory.
+By default, the backup files created from using this script will be saved into this directory.

    .. code-block:: console